 The Language Learning Lab has two full-time post-Bac research positions, a lab manager and a lab coordinator/tech.
 These positions are an opportunity to expand on previous research experience and conduct research full-time to clarify research interests and become a more competitive candidate for graduate school or the job market.

-We are currently accepting applications for the lab manager position.
-See job add here for specific duties.
+We are currently accepting applications for the lab coordinator/tech position.
+See job ad here for specific duties.

 - Conferences: Opportunities to attend conferences--both domestic and international--on cognitive science, language, or other related fields.
 Past examples include AMLaP, CogSci, and BUCLD.